lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `POST`

-**Description:** Sends an email to the user containing their User ID and username if the provided email exists in the system.
+**Description:** Sends an email to the user containing their username if the provided email exists in the system.

 **Request Body:**